okteto/deploy-preview/README.md

 The branch to use for the preview environment (defaults to the branch that triggered the action).

+### `debug`

+Enable debug logging. (defaults to false).
+You can re-run a worflow and (enable debug logging from the dialog)[https://docs.github.com/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging].

 ## Environment Variables

 If the `GITHUB_TOKEN` environment variable is set, the action will share the URL of the preview environment with the pull request that triggered the action.